beantkapoor786/16S-ITS-GUI/README.md

 ## Acknowledgments

-shinyDADA2 builds on the outstanding work of the R/Bioconductor microbiome analysis ecosystem, including DADA2, phyloseq, vegan, ANCOM-BC2, microbiome, DECIPHER, and the Shiny framework.
+MIDAS builds on the outstanding work of the R/Bioconductor microbiome analysis ecosystem, including DADA2, phyloseq, vegan, ANCOM-BC2, microbiome, DECIPHER, and the Shiny framework.